top of page

 Tyler is fiscally sponsored through New York Live Arts.
 Support her work with a tax deductible donation.

-Rai’s performance work has been presented at Governors Island, ARC Pasadena, Judson Church, SPACE Gallery, and The School for Contemporary Dance and Thought.
-She has received support from the American Geophysical Union, Northampton Arts Council, South Hadley Cultural Council, and the Massachusetts Cultural Council.
+Rai’s performance work has been presented at The Philadelphia Fringe Festival, Governors Island, ARC Pasadena, Judson Church, SPACE Gallery, and The School for Contemporary Dance and Thought.
+She has received support from the Assets for Artist MA Capacity Building Grant, American Geophysical Union, Northampton Arts Council, South Hadley Cultural Council, and the Massachusetts Cultural Council.
 She has been an artist-in-residence at Bennington College, UMASS Amherst, Earthdance, The Sable Project, and Works on Water on Governors Island.
 Lectures about her work in the arts and sciences have been given to students at The Governor’s Institute of the Arts, UMASS Amherst, and the Land Arts of the American West program at University of New Mexico.

-Rai is passionate about supporting other artists through her work as an independent producer and is a certified Tamalpa Life/Art practitioner.
-She is based on the traditional lands of the Nipmuc, Pocumtuc, and Agawan nations, currently known as western Massachusetts.
+Rai is passionate about supporting other artists through her work as an independent producer and certified Tamalpa Life/Art practitioner.

 bottom of page